 Shaving Against The Grain And Shaving With The Grain-Whats The Big Difference?

-Shaving with the grain means that you shave your hair in one direction which you believe is the way that a majority of your hair falls.
-The easiest way to identify which way a majority of your hair falls is to spend a minute in the mirror and rub your finger up and down the area of hair which you are trying to shave.
+Shaving with the grain means shaving your hair in one direction, which you believe is how most of your hair falls.
+The easiest way to identify which way most of your hair falls is to spend a minute in the mirror and rub your finger up and down the hair area, you are trying to shave.

-If you feel a “scratchy” or “stubby” feeling that is the opposite direction in which your hair grows.
-The smoother side would be the one in which you would shave, thus shaving with the grain.
+If you feel a “scratchy” or “stubby” feeling, that is the opposite direction in which your hair grows.
+The smoother side would be where you would shave, thus shaving with the grain.

 Who Would Want To Try Shaving Against The Grain

 Shaving against the grain is 100% not for everyone.
-Those that have sensitive skin or that are prone to redness should try and avoid shaving against the grain.
-The reason is that when you start are shaving against the grain, the blade of your razor tugs at the hair follicles in the opposite direction of your skin.
+Those with sensitive skin or prone to redness should try and avoid shaving against the grain.
+The reason is that when you start shaving against the grain, the blade of your razor tugs at the hair follicles in the opposite direction of your skin.
 For some, this could cause irritation and inflammation, depending on your skin’s reaction.